WisnuBramantyo/QA-AutomatedTesting-Using-RobotFramework-and-Selenium/README.txt

 pip install -U selenium

 => Install Geckodriver
+Geckodriver is a web browser engine used in Mozilla Firefox.
+Gecko Driver is the link between your tests in Selenium and the Firefox browser[1].
 1. Go to the geckodriver releases page.
 Find the latest version of the driver for your platform and download it : https://github.com/mozilla/geckodriver/releases
 2. Extract the file with: tar -xvzf geckodriver*
 3. Make it executable: chmod +x geckodriver